-While most of these options feel and function similarly to Chrome, The Browser Company has recently launched their own alternative – the ARC Browser – which is ten times more powerful and offers a vision for the future of browsing.
-If you’re looking for a more powerful option than Chrome, the ARC Browser is definitely worth considering.
+While most of these options feel and function similarly to Chrome, The Browser Company has recently launched its alternative, the ARC Browser, which is ten times more powerful and offers a vision for the future of browsing.
+If you’re looking for a more powerful option than Chrome, the ARC Browser is worth considering.

 Highlights: